Semrush helps you:

 And because Petsmart uses a flat site structure, Google will fully index all of their pages.

-Now that you have your site architecture all set up, it’s time to optimize your category and product pages.
-For most ecommerce sites these two types of pages generate the lion’s share of traffic and sales.
+For most ecommerce sites, these two types of pages generate the lion’s share of traffic and sales.

-With that, here’s how to keyword-optimize your product and category pages.
+With that, here’s how to keyword-optimize your product and category pages:

 A “Perfectly Optimized” Ecommerce Page